 Too Much of a Good Thing

-We love tea for different reasons, but complementary health supplements, tea or otherwise, should be taken seriously.
+Can you drink too much chaga tea?
+The answer is, we love tea for different reasons, but complementary health supplements, tea or otherwise, should be taken seriously.
 Health supplements can cover may base from energy levels to vitamin deficiencies.
-The key is to find something that can be of benefit for your individual concern.
+The key is to find something that can be of benefit effects of chaga mushroom for your individual concern.

 Taking any complementary medicine too many times or for the wrong thing, can lead to neglect in the areas that need the most attention.